m-murasovs/recipe-app/README.md

 To be fancy, we could fetch all the meals on the list for that ingredient and rank them by how many of the ingredients match

+## showing ingredients

+Maybe we could show two buttons - one for main ingredient, the other for other stuff. single text input that will show the ingredients and add them to array?

+Then we press search